FOOD & NIGHTLIFE

 A plethora of Japanese Cuisine

-The Aeon Mall adjacent to the Asahikawa train station is a convenient option and has loads of options on the fourth floor, including an all you can eat buffet that includes, beer, wine and whisky for just $16.
+The Aeon Mall adjacent to the Asahikawa train station is a convenient option and has loads of options on the fourth floor, including an all you can eat buffet that includes, beer, wine and whisky for just a small additional fee .
 It’s a hassle-free spot to satisfy your culinary cravings after a big day on the slopes.
 In addition, there is a very western friendly supermarket, a Starbucks and a food court situated on the ground floor.

 A charming dining destination worth exploring is Furarito Alley (see below), a quaint laneway situated at 7-chome parallel to the main pedestrian street (Heiwa Dori Kaimono-koen), between 4.5 and 5 jodori.
 While it’s becoming somewhat popular with tourists, it remains home to authentic family-run restaurants, adding to its unique charm.